 The organs and tissues of a newborn baby are not fully developed and are in an unstable state.

-The function of the visual cells on the retina of the eye is also in an unstable state, the strong electronic flash on the impact or damage of the visual cell affects the visual ability of children.
+The function of the visual cells on the retina of the eye is also in an unstable state.
+The solid electronic flash on the impact or damage of the visible cell affects children’s visual ability.

 The damage is related to the distance from the camera to the eye, and the closer the camera is to the eye, the greater the damage.